ChesterChangLiu/Shape_Generator/README.md

 # Shape_Generator
-An application with interface that can load and sort random differnent shapes by using Java Swing.
+An application with interface that can load and sort different shapes by using Java Swing.